 In 2002 we celebrated our 30th Anniversary with an Open House at the Recycling Depot.
 A year earlier we started integrating the idea of moving “Toward Zero Waste” and in 2003, found out through a survey that a whopping 96% of residents recycle!
 Throughout the years, our community involvement included participating at various events and in 2005, we lead the organization of Earth Day celebrations at the ACT.

 Our tonnage went up by 9% in 2004 when we expanded our blue box pickup route eastward to 256th Street and in 2009, we completely re-designed our route maps and pickup schedules to make them more streamlined and easier to communicate to residents.
 To see a map of blue box pickup days, click here.

 As we take on more items for recycling through the expansion of EPR (Extended Producer Responsibility) programs, and manufacturers develop new methods and innovations for recycling products, communicating what is and isn’t recyclable continues to be a challenge.
-Through EPR programs, we now accept all electronics and accessories, batteries, CFL lightbulbs, oil and oil containers, paint and paint containers, and more.
-Click to download The A to Z of things to bring – January, 2013, a list of items accepted at the Maple Ridge Recycling Depot.
-Items newly recycled through EPR programs include CD & DVD discs & cases (program began Summer, 2012) and packaging & printed paper.
-The latter covers everything collected in the curbside blue box program and we anticipate changes to our system when the program begins in upcoming years.
+Through EPR programs, we now accept all electronics and accessories, batteries, CFL lightbulbs, oil and oil containers, CD & DVD discs & cases, paint and paint containers, and more.
+Click to download RMRS A to Z List, a list of items accepted at the Maple Ridge Recycling Depot.